Vonage/vivid-3/libs/components/src/lib/select/README.md

 Select component is a low level element, unaware of its document context, but is, in most cases, required to overlay on top of all elements.
 If needed a `z-index` value can be set on the host

+## Accessibility

+### Arial Label
+A select requires a label to be set for screen readers to be able to describe the component.
+If label is set, it is used as the `aria-label` attribute value on the host element.
+If label is not set, please make sure to add an `aria-label` attribute to the host element.

 ## Use Case

 ```html preview